-- 40 percent of employees surveyed said they plan on changing jobs in 2018.
+- 40 percent of employees surveyed said they plan on changing jobs this last year.

-This week we wanted to share a tactic employed by GGOB practitioner, Ontario's Hutten & Co.
+But this week, we wanted to share a tactic employed by GGOB practitioner, Ontario's Hutten & Co.
 Land and Shore.
-They created a video for current and potential employees, emphasizing The Great Game of Business as a differentiator.
-The video is prominently posted on the "Careers" page of their website, and explains the Great Game and why it makes them an employer of choice.
+They created a video for current and potential employees, emphasizing The Great Game of Business® as a differentiator.
+The video is prominently posted on the "Careers" page of their website, and explains Great Game and why it makes them an employer of choice.

 With the video, president Mark Hutten says he wanted to "fully capture the cultural benefits and organizational improvements (the Great Game of Business brings to) the company, the customer, and the employee, and to document our original vision for the program."
 He adds that it is designed to help the entire team stay on track with their Great Game efforts.
 "Without focusing on and remembering the initial vision of the program, I recognize that it's possible to lose faith and revert to bad habits."

 - Why "People" is Our New Critical Number

 - Jack Stack on Retention and SRC's Critical Number: People

 - 3 Tips to Create a Winning Talent Strategy